• Home

 Number of Beds: 4. one double, two singles.

-Ella Sri Lanka accommodation guest house room
+Ella Sri Lanka budget room

 What we got for our money: A very large room, own bathroom and patio, mosquito nets, fan, OK wifi.

 Location: The entrance to the guest house is 100m from the bus drop off point in the centre of Ella.
-To get to the guest house you need to go down a few steps and then up 90 steps ( we counted!).
+To get to the guest house you need to go down a few steps and then up 90 steps (we counted!).
 It’s a really nice spot with decent views and a pretty garden.

 Negatives: When we looked closely, the room was dirty.
 It looked superficially clean at first, but once we untied the mosquito nets and saw the mattresses when the too-small sheets slipped off, we saw that it was absolutely minging.
 Three days later, we realised we’d been hit by bed bugs.

-The electric shower system was a little nerve wracking, but it worked, we had hot showers.
+The electric shower system was a little nerve-wracking, but it worked, we had hot showers.

 Our Verdict: We really liked this place, Ella and the guest house.
 We stayed 3 nights despite the grottyness of our room.
 The pre-ordered Sri Lankan breakfast was excellent and it was lovely to sit outside on the side of the hill and eat.
-The boys running the place were lovely, so I feel really bad having to mention the bed bugs, but you wouldn’t thank me if I didn’t!

 Our room was the large cottage.
 The main building had a series of newer, really nice-looking, clean rooms.
 They may well be bug free.
 We were offered one of these rooms, with a triple bed for 2,500 Rs, same price, unfortunately we opted for the bigger one.